 Noise from the power plant and its compressor station has been a nuisance for Billington and neighbors for years.
 Billington has appealed to police and fire officials and town administrators for help.
 Frustrated by the lack of support and response, Billington recently solicited 37 of his neighbors to sign a petition stating that noise from the power plant was bothersome.
 Soon after he submitted the petition to TransCanada the promise of a meeting was made.

 “I do hope this time is the charm since we have ongoing issues that you would think could be easily resolved,” Billington wrote in an e-mail to TransCanada.

-Two days after the promised call or e-mail, Billington has heard nothing from Ocean State Power.
+However, nearly a week after the promised call or e-mail, Billington has heard nothing from Ocean State Power.

 Burrillville Town Council member Raymond Trinque — an opponent of the Clear River Energy Center, the town's second proposed fossil-fuel power plant — said it's challenging for a small town to push back against multinational corporations with large sums of money and a professional workforce.
 He said they are also restricted by state and federal laws that supersede local regulations and speed up the approval for industrial energy projects.